dougtoppin/aws-stepfunctions-local/README.md

 * docker installed and running

+### Files

+* Makefile - runs the various functions
+* sf1.json - a state machine definition

 ### Usage

+A Makefile is used to run the various functions.

 The expected usage flow would be as follows

 * make startup - run the local StepFunctions sever using a container
-* make create - create a local state machine
+* make create - create a local state machine using the sf1.json definition
-* make run - run a local state machine
+* make run - run a local state machine execution using the input in the Makefile
-* make update - update the definition of an existing local state machine
+* make update - update the definition of an existing local state machine using the sf1.json definition
 * make stop - stop the local StepFunctions server